1869

 - We`ve got a serious animal control situation.

-- Get Stan and Willy on it.
 I`ve got to check out a suspicious character.

 I should`ve been a fireman.